‘Supernatural’ And ‘Scooby-Doo’ Crossover Promises Fun-Filled Thrills And Chills

 Throughout the episode, Dean can’t seem to resist Daphne’s charms, and Sam berates him for not taking their predicament seriously.
 While Sam wants to focus on finding a way home, viewers will want to know how they ended up in a Scooby-Doo cartoon in the first place.

 Whether this dangerous adventure leaves everyone relatively unscathed remains to be seen, but fans will most likely enjoy this spooky and fun episode of Supernatural.
-The crossover episode, “Scoobynatural” airs on Thursday, March 29 at 8 p.m.
+The crossover episode, “Scoobynatural,” airs on Thursday, March 29 at 8 p.m.
 ET on the CW Channel.